 Chlorine granules have a few different varieties: calcium hypochlorite, lithium hypochlorite, and dichlor.

-Calcium hypochlorite is another low-cost chlorine solution, but it comes with the same issues liquid chlorine has with a pH of 12, requiring additional treatment.
+Calcium hypochlorite is another low-cost chlorine solution, but it has the same issues as liquid chlorine, requiring additional treatment, with a pH of 12.

 In The Swim makes a very affordable cal hypo solution.